Perched on top of High Rock Mountain, the clubhouse overlooks High Rock Lake with a breathtaking, panoramic, 100-mile view on a clear day.

 Our pool is located on the back side of the clubhouse.
 Changing rooms, showers, sun trellis, and extensive pool decking overlooking High Rock Lake make for an ideal way to spend the day.

 To gain access to the pool and hot tub area you must have an electronic card, Proximity Card, to open the gate.
-Download Pool Access Proximity Card Rules and Application from the Downloads page of our website, complete the application, and return it via email to the Recreational Facilities Committee.
+Download Pool Access Proximity Card Rules and Application from the Document Downloads page of our website, complete the application, and return it via email to the Recreational Facilities Committee.
 Proximity cards are to be used by the cardholders and their immediate family members (property owners, their adult children, and parents with a LIMIT OF 4 GUESTS).
 All guests must be escorted by the property owner.

 Hours of operation: Weather permitting, the pool and hot tub are open daily from 10 AM to sunset.
 Opening and closing dates of the pool and hot tub vary each season depending on the weather and will be posted in our newsletter.

-Please check the Downloads page of our website for documents relating to the courts: Tennis/Pickle Ball Standards
+Please check the Document Downloads page of our website for documents relating to the courts: Tennis/Pickle Ball Standards

 Boat Storage and Piers